xwowenzhao/giantbomb/README.md

 # Giant Bomb Game Rental

 ## System Design Consideration
-Consuming Giant Bomb API from https://www.giantbomb.com/api/ from my client-side JavaScript caused CORS error, e.g.: Access to fetch at 'https://www.giantbomb.com/api/games/?api_key=8ee9bd83db16d30d5369ced3c2c5a8d767036212&format=json&field_list=guid,id,name,image&filter=name:maid' from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Consuming Giant Bomb API from https://www.giantbomb.com/api/ from my client-side JavaScript caused CORS error, e.g.: Access to fetch at https://www.giantbomb.com/api/games/?api_key=[api_key]&format=json&field_list=guid,id,name,image&filter=name:[search_term] from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

 I added a server-side proxy to resolve the CORS issue: Instead of making the API request directly from my client-side JavaScript code, I can send the request to a server-side script on my own domain, which will then forward the request to the API endpoint and return the response to my JavaScript code.
 This way, the request is not subject to the same-origin policy and the CORS issue is avoided.

+I used localStorage to save the cart across browser sessions.

 ## Giant Bomb API Server Proxy
 This is a Node.js server that provides an API for accessing data from the Giant Bomb API.
 It uses the Express framework for routing, the node-fetch library for making HTTP requests, and the cors library for enabling Cross-Origin Resource Sharing.